 Year 2002, in the sketchbook, a closer view.

+Note from Kathy Horrocks, 2010: My Mom was born in the farmhouse.
+Her maiden name was Bernadine Cecilia Lawless.
+She married and became Mrs. Bernadine Horrocks.
 Note from Noelle Nicole, 2010: I am a daughter of Bernadine Horrocks who grew up in the yellow farmhouse near Bridesville.
 I saw your watercolour online and it spoke to me in a way that I can not properly express.
 As a little girl I spent my summers in the Okanagen camping with my parents and we always stopped and went through the house to visit it.
 At that time it was rundown and seemed somewhat abandoned – it was very haunting with dusty jigsaw puzzles left incompleted and dishes and pots and pans out as if people had just got up and walked out and never returned.
 Note from Melanie Sawyer, 2010: Your site features my Great Grandmother's (Minnie May Lawless's) homestead in Bridesville.
 I have been to the homestead and have been able to take many pictures of it in its current state.
 I know that Minnie May was buried on the property beside her husband William Lawless somewhere under a tree?
 My Aunts and Uncle know where it is.
 In addition, I believe that Minnie has two surviving daughters who are my great Aunts, Mercedes and Bernadine.
 I have old pictures of people that I believe are the Tedrows, and I have the original marriage license for Sarah Hopkins and Lucien Tedrow.
 I am related to Minnie, because her youngest daughter Margaret (Skippy) Lawless married Reginald Rumley.
 They gave birth to my mother, Carole May Rumley.
 I am also second cousins to Josephine Lawless and Fred Lawless of Cawston.
-Note
+Note from Josephine Lawless,

-Truelove and had five children, four living in the 1900 census where
+had five children, four living in the 1900 census where she is

-she is a widow?
-IF yes, I have a lot on this family even
+a widow?
+IF yes, I have a lot on this family even though

 to get in touch with her.)

-for about a year now.
-We find that Lucien Tedrow was married to Sarah
+about a year now.
+We find that Lucien Tedrow was married to

-Hopkins in Colfax, Whitman County, Washington Territory in 1885.
-The
+Sarah Hopkins in Colfax, Whitman County, Washington Territory

-couple lived in or near LaCrosse, Whitman County, Washington Territory.
+in 1885.
+The couple lived in or near LaCrosse, Whitman County,

-Census as 43 years old and Widdowed.
-All, he and his seven
+years old and Widdowed.
+All, he and his seven children,

 From the 1901